CS303E Homework 13

 The Assignment

-Using Turtle Graphics, draw the Union Jack, flag of the United Kingdom (see the picture above).
+Using Turtle Graphics, draw the flag of Minnesota (see the picture above).
 Note that you have to actually draw it using Python turtle graphics; you can't just include an image of the flag downloaded from the web.
-I chose that flag because it's interesting to draw, consisting of several simple shapes.
-In fact, if you do it right, it only really requires two functions.
+I chose that flag because it's interesting to draw, consisting of several simple shapes: rectangles, a triangle, and a star.
 But it also requires a bit of ingenuity to get it right.

 Saving your picture: You don't have to save the image to a file, but it would be a good idea to learn how to do that, because you'll probably want to save your drawings, given all the time you put into making them.
 Here is the drawing my program does (drawn 600 x 1000): my flag drawing.

 Notice: If you save the drawing, sometimes there are residual "ghost" lines where you moved from one location to another.
 You don't see them on your actual drawing screen but they show up on the saved version.
 I really don't know why this happens or how to get rid of them.
-The only thing I have found that works is to make sure at each step that you leave the turtle on the boundary of the flag.
-Then set the pencolor to white and move to the next position along the boundary.
-Then, any ghost lines will at least be white lines along the boundary.
+The only thing I have found that works is to make sure at each step that you leave the turtle on the boundary of the flag or set the pen color to the color of the region you're crossing.
 You won't be penalized if your drawing has ghost lines, unless they are there because you didn't raise the pen when you should.

 Turning In the Assignment:

-The program should be in a file named UKFlag.py.
+The program should be in a file named MinnesotaFlag.py.
 Submit the file via Canvas before the deadline shown at the top of this page.
-Submit it to the assignment hw13 under the assignments sections by uploading your python file.
+Submit it to the assignment hw13 under the assignments sections by uploading your Python file.

-Running your file must bring up a window and render an image of the UK Flag.
+Running your file must bring up a window and render an image of the Minnesota Flag.
 It must also contain a header with the following format:

 # Student: